Introduction to the Governing Body

 Our governing board carries out its work through the following meetings:

-- Full Governing Board meetings take place twice in the autumn term and once in each of the spring and summer terms.
+- Full Governing Board meetings take place three times in the autumn term and twice in each of the spring and summer terms.
 All governors attend these meetings.
-The Full Governing board meetings are chaired by Mr. Derrick Louis with Mrs. Emma-Jane Sharocks sitting as vice chair.
+The Full Governing board meetings are chaired by Mr. Ralf Cook with Mr. Paul Strong sitting as vice chair.

 - The Governing Body are also responsible for Curriculum and Pupil Matters and keep a watching brief, monitoring and reviewing schemes of work, policies and changing curriculum requirements; it analyses test results which indicate how well the school is ‘performing’.
 A meeting is held once per term to focus on these matters..